 Educating All Students for Success in Life

-Student learning, achievement, and lifelong success are the focus of the Anchorage School District.
+Student learning, achievement, and lifelong success are the focus of ASD.
 Within the District, families have many academic choices to meet a variety of student needs.
 Equitable access and opportunity are keys to building a successful learning path for each student.
 ASD celebrates our differences and is committed to inclusion of all our community's languages, cultures, and perspectives.

 Non-English languages spoken